Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 Day 7: forty-five minutes before closing, the attacker emails the borrower from a lookalike domain with "updated wiring instructions from the title company."
 The borrower, on a home internet connection, working from a mobile device, and trusting a loan officer they have been corresponding with for six weeks, wires $430,000 to the attacker's account.
 The funds move through three correspondent banks in ninety minutes.
 By the time the loan officer realizes what happened, recovery odds are effectively zero.

 Every link in that chain has a control that breaks it.
 MFA enrollment completed blocks the initial login.
 Conditional Access flagged as an anomalous sign-in location breaks the reconnaissance.
 A Defender for Office 365 inbox-rule alert breaks the forwarding.
 DLP on outbound email with wire instructions breaks the final spoof.
 The point is not that any single control is perfect; the point is that a correctly configured tenant gives the attacker five distinct failure points to survive, and most attackers do not survive all five.
+Our walkthrough of email security for mortgage lenders covers the inbound and outbound mail-flow controls that close the wire-fraud chain at multiple points.

 See where your tenant stops a wire-fraud chain and where it does not